Note: this is an updated and expanded version of a post we originally published in 2013.

 Create an enticing house sitter profile

 The first thing you want to do to get house sitting jobs is create an engaging profile.
-Be sure to list any previous experience you have as a homeowner or house sitter.
+Be sure to list any previous experience you have as a homeowner, house sitter, or pet sitter.
 List any relevant skills.
 Are you handy with tools?
 Do you never forget to water the plants?
 Can you fix a toilet?
 Be sure to say so.
 Do you speak any foreign languages?
-At this time, it's also a great idea to tell your potential homeowners how much you love pets.
+At this time, it's also a great idea to tell your potential homeowners how much you love their furry friends.
 In general, it's very important to convey your enthusiasm.
 Don't forget to mention that you are animal lovers.
 (Did I say that before?
 Say it twice, too.)

 What type of house sit are you looking for?